Largest organisms: Plants

-A form of flowering plant that far exceeds Pando as the largest organism on earth in area and probably also mass, is the giant marine plant, Posidonia australis, living in Shark Bay, Australia.
+A form of flowering plant that far exceeds Pando as the largest organism on Earth in area and potentially also mass, is the giant marine plant, Posidonia australis, living in Shark Bay, Australia.
 Its length is about 180 km and it covers an area of 200 km2.
-It is among the oldest known clonal plants too.
+It is also among the oldest known clonal plants.

 Another giant marine plant of the genus Posidonia, Posidonia oceanica discovered in the Mediterranean near the Balearic Islands, Spain may be the oldest living organism in the world, with an estimated age of 100,000 years.

 The largest individual flower in the world is Rafflesia arnoldii, while the flowering plant with the largest unbranched inflorescence in the world is Amorphophallus titanum.
-Both are native to Sumatra island of Indonesia.
+Both are native to Sumatra in Indonesia.

 Green algae

-Green algae are photosynthetic unicellular and multicellular protists that are related to land plants.
+Green algae are photosynthetic unicellular and multicellular "green plants" that are related to land plants.
 The thallus of the unicellular mermaid's wineglass, Acetabularia, can grow to several inches (perhaps 0.1 to 0.2 m) in length.
-The fronds of the similarly unicellular, and invasive Caulerpa taxifolia can grow up to a foot (0.3 m) long.
+The fronds of the similarly unicellular Caulerpa taxifolia can grow up to a foot (0.3 m) long.

 Animals

 Fungi

 The largest living fungus may be a honey fungus of the species Armillaria ostoyae.

-A mushroom of this type in the Malheur National Forest in the Blue Mountains of eastern Oregon, U.S. was found to be the largest fungal colony in the world, spanning 8.9 km2 of area.
+A mushroom of this type in the Malheur National Forest in the Blue Mountains of eastern Oregon, U.S. was found to be the largest fungal colony in the world, spanning 8.9 km2 of area and possibly weighing as much as 35,000 tons.
 This organism is estimated to be 2,400 years old.
 The fungus was written about in the April 2003 issue of the Canadian Journal of Forest Research.
-While an accurate estimate has not been made, the total weight of the colony may be as much as 605 tons.
-If this colony is considered a single organism, then it is the largest known organism in the world by area, and rivals the aspen grove "Pando" as the known organism with the highest living biomass.
 It is not known, however, whether it is a single organism with all parts of the mycelium connected.